 With the advice and encouragement of Hank, Tom and Paul of the Cohen Center, and a brilliant introduction by the eminent historian, Antony Polonsky, this memoir is now ready for publication in the United States.
 Unfortunately, it is this book which has stirred the most recent controversy in Vilnius concerning Lithuania’s Holocaust past.
 A year and a half after its publication in Lithuania , an editorial appeared in the mainstream Lithuanian press, demanding that Holocaust survivor, Fania Brantsovsky, who fought with the Soviet partisans must be questioned about war crimes based on “evidence” found in the memoir of Rachel Margolis.
 Unwilling to be used as a witness against her friend, Rachel refuses to return to Lithuania in the summer even though it means no longer working at her beloved museum.
 So now Marjorie Margolis has become Rachel’s advocate on the geo-political stage.
 A year ago, the Cohen Center hosted an event to honor Rachel for her heroic efforts both during the Holocaust and now.

-The publication of Rachel Margolis’ memoir, _A Partisan from Vilna_, will be available in May 2010.
+The publication of Rachel Margolis’ memoir, [A Partisan from Vilna]9, will be available in May 2010.

 Read more about Rachel Margolis.

 Michelle Sigiel is a senior at Keene State College who plans to graduate in May 2010 with three separate degrees: Bachelor of Arts in Holocaust and Genocide Studies, Bachelor of Arts in History with a specialization in Europe, and a Bachelor of Arts in Political Science.
 Michelle hopes to continue her studies in Holocaust Studies with a focus on the Polish-Jewish relations during and in the wake of the Holocaust.